RedCiudadana/data_dataverso/src/conjuntos/2024-05-30-cuadro-a10-población-de-4-a-29-que-no-asiste-a-educacion-por-inasistencia.md

 ---
-title: Cuadro A10 Población de 4 a 29 que no asiste a educaci´n por inasistencia
+title: Cuadro A10 Población de 4 a 29 que no asiste a educación por inasistencia
 descripcion: Es el conjunto de datos de Cuadro A10 Población de 4 a 29 que no asiste a educaci´n por inasistencia
 categoria: Demografía y Población (Censo)